 • 6 months developing and delivering an agreed curatorial project at MAC

-MAC Birmingham has now announced the dates and details of Anna Berry's curated exhibition, Art and Social Change: The Disability Arts Movement.
-Please click here to read MAC's overview on her upcoming exhibition.
-The exhibition will be running from Sat 11th January to Sun 22nd March 2020.
+Anna Berry's curated exhibition, Art and Social Change: The Disability Arts Movement at MAC Birmingham ran from Sat 11th January to Sun 22nd March 2020.

 Both MAC and DASH are committed to giving the highest possible training opportunities, support and professional development pathways within the Curatorial Commissions Project.